Shandeep-Raula/AnalytiX/README.md

-## AnalytiX: Simplifying Data Exploration and Visualization
+## AnalytiX : Simplifying Data Exploration and Visualization
 #### AnalytiX is an intuitive data analytics platform designed to make data exploration effortless and insightful.
 Whether you're a data professional or just getting started, AnalytiX allows you to seamlessly upload and analyze datasets, generate detailed summaries, and create interactive visualizations—all within a user-friendly interface.

 ## Features